anokic/Form-Anim/README.md

 Trying out new sign in / sign up animation that I was inspired to do when I saw it on dribbble.

+Added regular expression to verify the sent values.

 Only desktop version or to be precise works for devices above 720px width.

 Design : https://dribbble.com/shots/5311359-Diprella-Login